28-Page Veterinary WordPress Build in 32 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Nine templates, 28 URLs, one build pipeline.
 Stonebridge’s pages spread across the agency’s standard local-business template library: Homepage, About Us, Services Lander, Service Page (applied 6 times — pet dentistry, pet transport, preventative care, surgery, pain management, urgent care), Doctor Page (4 doctors), Blog Lander, Contact Us, and a Default Template that caught 6 supporting pages (new-clients, testimonials, terms-conditions, privacy-policy, and 2 utility pages).
-Each page was built on its assigned template from the sitemap row; no page was hand-rolled outside the template system.
+Whatever template the sitemap row named, that is the one the page got — nothing was assembled freehand outside the library.

 3. Redirect paths mapped for future expansion.
 Eight redirect paths were provisioned in the sitemap — legacy-style slugs and alternate paths that the agency intended to resolve post-launch.
 We mapped each in the workbook’s redirect column, confirmed clean 404 responses on the staging environment where no live source existed, and left the redirect table ready for the agency’s DNS cutover.
-We chose to provision these at build time rather than mapping redirects reactively after launch, so the redirect table would be clean when the domain went live.
+Provisioning them while we built, instead of patching them in once traffic was already hitting the new domain, meant the agency inherited a redirect table that was already settled the moment the domain switched over.

 The content spec exceeded what the service-page template could hold — multiple service descriptions ran long enough that fitting them required iterative trimming across client review rounds before the pages held their layout.
 Working that constraint into the build order, rather than treating it as a QA afterthought, kept the two parallel backlogs from stacking up at handoff.